Restoration Druid Talents Page

 heals a target below 60% health, a

-received a 20% healing increase making it a little more than half the effectiveness of a full duration
+received a 16% healing reduction making it less than half the effectiveness of a full duration

 .
 More importantly,